shifengxu/VINE/README.md

 <br>

 ## Demo
-We provide a [Colab](https://colab.research.google.com/github/Shilin-LU/VINE/blob/main/demo_colab.ipynb) demo that includes the processes of watermark encoding, image editing, watermark decoding, and quality metrics calculation.
-Please refer to it for detailed instructions.
+An interactive [Colab demo](https://colab.research.google.com/github/Shilin-LU/VINE/blob/main/demo_colab.ipynb) is available.
+It walks you through watermark encoding, image editing, watermark decoding, and quality metrics calculation.
+This demo is a starting point to familiarize yourself with the workflow.

 <br>

 ## Inference

 ### Watermark Encoding
-To encode a message into an image using VINE, please use the following commands:
+Embed a message into a single image:
 ```shell
 python vine/src/watermark_encoding.py          \
   --pretrained_model_name Shilin-LU/VINE-R-Enc \